 - Discovery of common biomarkers in cardiac and skeletal myopathy

 - Patent ductus arteriosus (PDA) ligation syndrome: Surgical ligation vs transcatheter closure of PDA

 - Neurodevelopmental outcomes after transcatheter closure of PDA, three year follow up

 Program Staff: Cardiology

 Associate Program Director

-Dr. Yohannan is certified by the American Board of Pediatrics with a cardiology subspecialty and is an instructor at the University of Tennessee Health Science Center.
+Dr. Yohannan is certified by the American Board of Pediatrics with a cardiology subspecialty and is an associate professor at the University of Tennessee Health Science Center.
 He specializes in non-invasive cardiology, preventive cardiology, cardiomyopathies, cardiac failure and cardiac transplantation.

 Assistant Program Director